 Carrying out a Karma Yoga act just to be rewarded is not the right motive, and therefore would not count.

 When a Karma Yogi carries out an action, they must search their soul for the truth in their motive.
 If their motive is without ego, without expectation, and without any hope of personal gain or credit, then this is the right motive.

 To give freely without expectations can be challenging, especially when things do not go our way.
-However, if our motive is truly right, then whatever the result of our action, we will not be disappointed.
+However, if our motive is truly right, then whatever the result of our actions, we will not be disappointed.

 5. Letting go of the result of Karma Yoga in addiction recovery

 Simply, this means doing the right thing with the right attitude and motive to the best of your ability.
 Then, accepting whatever the results are without expectation.